 Background and Intent: "Faculty" refers to the entire teaching force responsible for educating residents.
-The term "faculty," including "core faculty," does not imply or require an academic appointment or salary support.
+The term "faculty," including "core faculty," does not imply or require an academic appointment.

-II.B.1.
+- II.B.1.
 At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location.
-(Core)
+(Core) - II.B.1.a)

-II.B.2.
-Faculty members must: